dthies/moodle-mod_plenum/README.md

 a record of motions to provide meeting minutes.
 User actions are logged in Moodle log system.

 The activity can be used with an in person event or as an online event.
 It has an integration with Deft response block to allow audio and video to be shared based on whether the user is recognized to speak in the activity.
+Two integrations for Jitsi meet are included.
+One simply embeds a Jitsi Meet room in the activity and handles user authentication.
+The other uses Jitsi media server as a back end to provide an experience similar to the Deft plugin.
 Other web conference or media servers also can be used as long as users can be managed by them manually.
-A minimal integration is provided for Jitsi meet.

 ## Installing via uploaded ZIP file ##